Typefacers/bug/README.md

 - 🌑 **Konami Code Dark Mode**: Enter the secret code for a darker UI
 - ☕ **Coffee Overflow Bug**: Demo data now includes a caffeinated crash
 - 🥠 **Fortune Cookie**: Random words of wisdom on its own tab
-- 🔊 **Web Audio Effects**: Ambient drones and bug-squash beeps, plus a talking fortune cookie
+- 🔊 **Web Audio Effects**: Ambient drones and bug-squash beeps (even when shooting bugs on the canvas), plus a talking fortune cookie
 - 🧩 **Captcha Protection**: Basic math challenge to keep bots at bay
 - ✍️ **Sign Up Form**: Create your own bug-bashing persona
 - 📄 **Job Description Page**: Read about the prestigious Bug Basher role